 All applications are processed within the School's enrolment policy.
 Students are admitted in date order of application.
-Enrolment in 2016 was 134 students, including 36 HSP (High School Preparation) students.
+Enrolment in 2017 was 148 students, including 26 HSP (High School Preparation) students.

 Entry into all year groups is subject to an interview and/or assessment by the Headmaster.
 Students' individual needs are discussed to determine whether his or her needs can be met within the range of support services offered by the School.
-Names are placed onto the register and into the computer database (Denbigh), upon receipt of the Application Form.
+Names are placed on the register and into the computer database (Denbigh), upon receipt of the Application Form.
 A Letter of Offer is sent to the parent/guardian/Agent advising that the Applicant is either accepted, on a waiting list, or refused.
-An Electronic Confirmation of Enrolment (eCoE) is sent to the Applicant upon receipt of payment of an attached tax invoice.
+International Applicant is sent an Electronic Confirmation of Enrolment (eCoE), upon receipt of payment of an attached tax invoice.

-Overseas student Applicants are required to produce evidence of an IELTS (International English Language Testing System) result of 5.0 or a TOEFL (Test of English as a Foreign Language) result of 183 (computer) or equivalent, for entry into Years 7-10 and completion of the equivalence of the previous year of study.
+International student applicants are required to produce evidence of an IELTS (International English Language Testing System) result of 5.0 or a TOEFL (Test of English as a Foreign Language) result of 183 (computer) or equivalent, for entry into Years 7-10 and completion of the equivalence of the previous year of study.
 An IELTS 5.5 or TOEFL 210 (computer) result is required for entry into Years 11 or 12.
 Satisfactory completion of MGS's English Placement Test is also required, upon arrival.
 Students must also provide evidence of satisfactory completion of the previous year of study, eg Year 9 for entry into Year 10.